toeverything/blocksuite/README.md

 ## Introduction

-BlockSuite was created initially for [AFFiNE](https://github.com/toeverything/AFFiNE), an open-source knowledge base that attempts to combine the best of Notion and Miro altogether.
-In reaching such a challenging goal, we need to build an infrastructure for the next generation [local-first](https://martin.kleppmann.com/papers/local-first.pdf) collaborative application.
-In this monorepo, we maintain multiple abstraction layers of the editor and some core modules that can be reused externally.

 BlockSuite works very differently from traditional rich text editors:

 - For the data model, BlockSuite does not implement the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern but instead provides a CRDT-based block tree based directly on [Yjs](https://github.com/yjs/yjs), supporting zero-cost time travel and real-time collaboration out of the box.
+Its data persistence layer is also designed to be [local-first](https://martin.kleppmann.com/papers/local-first.pdf).
 - For rich text editing, multiple different nodes in the BlockSuite block tree can be connected to different rich text editing components, thus modeling rich text content as multiple _UI components_ instead of a single _UI container_, eliminating the use of the dangerous monolith `contenteditale`.
 - For the rendering layer, BlockSuite does not assume that content can only be rendered via the DOM.
 Not only does it implement a basic document editing UI based on Web Components, but it is also developing a hybrid canvas-based renderer for parts of the whiteboard content.
 Both renderers can co-exist on the same page and get updated through the same store.

-BlockSuite is not intended to be yet another rich text editing framework.
-Instead, **it encourages building different collaborative applications on the fly, directly through whatever UI framework you're comfortable with**.
+BlockSuite is not intended to be yet another plugin-based rich text editing framework.
+Instead, **it encourages building different collaborative applications directly through whatever UI framework you're comfortable with**.
 To that end, we will try to open-source more basic modules for this in the BlockSuite project.

-Although BlockSuite is still under iteration, you can already use the `@blocksuite/editor` package, the collaborative editor AFFiNE Alpha used.
+Although BlockSuite is still in its early stage, you can already use the `@blocksuite/editor` package, the collaborative editor AFFiNE Alpha used.

 ## Current Status (`@blocksuite/editor`)